-Correctly categorizing your book on Amazon is essential to its success.
-At Smith Publicity, we often meet authors who want robust book publicity campaigns, are ready to start, but are severely lacking information in their Amazon book page.
-Like it or not, Amazon is the number one online bookseller, by far, and as an author, you must put Amazon’s power to work for you.
-One of the ways to do it is to make sure you have your book accurately and thoroughly categorized.
+Correct Amazon book categorization is essential to your success.
+At Smith Publicity, we often meet authors who want robust book publicity campaigns, are ready to start but lack information on their Amazon book page.
+Like it or not, it is the number one online bookseller, by far, and as an author, you must put its power to work for you.
+One of the ways to do it is to make sure you accurately categorize your book.

-Book sales rely heavily on discoverability.
-Keep in mind that aside from hearing about a book through media coverage or word-of-mouth, many people use Amazon as a book search engine to discover books they want to read.
-Therefore, the categories in which you place your book are crucial to reaching target audiences and showing up in search engine result pages.
+Putting yourself in the right Amazon book category is crucial because book sales rely on discoverability.
+It’s a publishing industry term that means reaching your target audience with your marketing message.
+Aside from hearing about a title through media coverage or word-of-mouth, many people use Amazon as a book search engine to discover books and categories matter.
+Therefore, Amazon categorization helps your reach target readers and appear in search engine result pages.

 For example, here are the categories for three books.
-Notice how the publisher distinguishes each book in different categories:
+Notice how the publisher distinguishes each one in different categories:

 Outliers by Malcolm Gladwell:

 - Kindle Store> Kindle eBooks> Health, Fitness & Dieting> Counseling & Psychology> Social Psychology & Interactions

 - Books> Medical Books> Psychology> Social Psychology & Interactions

 - Books> Health, Fitness & Dieting> Psychology & Counseling> Social Psychology & Interactions